AndoryuRenoa/MochiJumpLevelEditor/README.md

 New js required for iphone touch control, seems all input counts as x,y position 0.

+Take the time to break apart js/css/html once testing is complete

 	https://stackoverflow.com/questions/24693447/svg-getintersectionlist-returns-null?noredirect=1&lq=1

 row (levelName) duplicate check and override needs to be built